The Minneapolis/St. Paul International Airport is the major airport in this part of the country and is served by a number of major airlines.

 Interstates 35 and 94 meet in the Twin Cities metropolitan area.
 Locally, county and state highways as well as city streets all offer access to the river, visitor centers, and parks.
 If traveling using an alternative fuel vehicle use the Alternative Fueling Station Locator from the Department of Energy (search on zip code 55101) to find fueling stations.

 Amtrak runs one westbound and one eastbound train each day out of the recently-restored Union Depot in downtown Saint Paul.
 Union Depot is just a few blocks west of our visitor center.
 Learn more about Amtrak's Empire Builder and the Union Depot at their respective websites.

 After You Arrive

 MetroTransit provides mass transit services throughout the metropolitan area.
 Bus service is especially convenient to locations and activities near the downtown areas of Minneapolis and St. Paul.
-MetroTransit also operates light rail service near the Mississippi River between the airport and downtown Minneapolis.
-Call 612-373-3333 to plan your trip to a particular destination within the Minneapolis/St. Paul metropolitan area.
+MetroTransit also operates light rail service near the Mississippi River.
+To plan your trip, check out our interactive Mississippi River Trip Planner.

 There are numerous trails along the Mississippi River that provide connections to places of interest, many of which are easily explored on foot or by bicycle.
 If you don't own a bicycle, you can rent a Nice Ride bicycle from one of the numerous stations located around the Twin Cities.
 Use the Mississippi River Companion as a guide for getting started on hiking or biking the many miles of trails within the bike-friendly cities of Minneapolis and St. Paul.